The Best Irish & English Pubs in Florida for Soccer Fans

 Fish and chips, Cadbury chocolates, Walkers crisps and Manchester United jerseys.
-Regular gathering places for soccer fans are in every corner of the state.
+Regular gathering places for soccer fans are in every corner of the state at these Irish and English pubs.

 Fifteen minutes before kickoff of Chelsea-Barcelona, and inside the George & Dragon pub, the British food and spirits are abundant as the patrons await this Champions League showdown between English and Spanish soccer giants.